dariopereiradp/IB_Fam_Com_Cristo/README.md

 * Add and remove persons (members).
 Visualize a profile page (with profile image) and edit the fields.
 * Add and remove collaborators (person who have access to the program).
 This persons can enter the program with a password, and have limited access to it.
 Only the admin can have total access.
 * Add and remove financial transactions and edit the fields (date, description, value).
 The total available in the moment of the transaction will update automatically.
+* Login: different types of users have access to different functionalities in the program.
 * Search tool with different types of filters.
 * Auto sorting in the tables.
 * Visualize and save (export) images (like profile images or different formats of the logo image).